 The federal government created the Earned Income Tax Credit for low-to-middle income working families and individuals.
 To qualify for this credit on your tax return, you must file a federal and state of Virginia income tax return.
 You need to file even if the IRS doesn't require filing income taxes for your income level.
 If you do qualify for the credit then will more than likely also be able to have your taxes filed for free.

-There are several Medical Bill Assistance and health care programs offered in Virginia.
+There are several Medical Bill Assistance and health care programs offered in Virginia, including Cardinal Care (which is the state’s version of Medicaid).
 Each of the health care programs covers different groups of people, even seniors, children, or teenagers.
 Each of the unique public programs also has different eligibility requirements.
 When you apply for emergency Medical Assistance in Virginia, you are screened for all possible programs based on your age, income, and other information including financial resources.

 Children up to age five may benefit from Head Start.
 This is the national child development program for children who range in age from birth to age 5.
 The public program, which is run by the Virginia Department of Social Services, provides services to promote emotional development, academic, and can assist with social services for income-eligible families.